mpv-player/mpv/DOCS/man/en/vo.rst

         is used only on YUV conversion, and only if the video uses chroma-subsampling.
         This mechanism is disabled on RGB input.
+        Specifying this option directly is generally useful for debugging only.

     fbo-format=<fmt>
-        Selects the internal format of any FBO textures used. fmt can be one of: rgb, rgba, rgb8, rgb10, rgb16, rgb16f, rgb32f
+        Selects the internal format of textures used for FBOs.
+The format can influence performance and quality of the video output.
+(FBOs are not always used, and typically only when using extended scalers.) fmt can be one of: rgb, rgba, rgb8, rgb10, rgb16, rgb16f, rgb32f
         Default: rgb.